graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 GlobalSwitches.RequireRootQueryType = false;
 ```

-Future versions of GraphQL.NET will not contain this property.
+Future versions of GraphQL.NET will not contain this property and each schema will always be required to have a root Query type to comply with the GraphQL specification.